 classes, the planner may need to restrict the choice space of agents to implement its

 second best in the market.
 This sheds new light on rules, quotas and prohibitions

 ‘Balancing the Bids, Solutions for Unit Price Auctions ’ pdf available here

 Many organizations use procurement tenders to buy large amounts of goods and services.
 Especially in the public sector the use of these reverse auctions has grown rapidly over the past decades.
 For the (reverse) unit price auction experience as well as theory has shown that they can attract skewed/unbalanced bids, i.e. bids where the price structure is distorted to take advantage of estimation errors.
 This paper offers two possible strategies that can make bid skewing less profitable, without resorting to ex-post rejection of bids or altering the nature of the unit-price procedure.
 I show that by allowing for some secrecy or post tender competition, bid-skewing is discouraged.
 This reduces the incentive to skew all-together and thus more closely aligns bidders and bid-takers interests in creating a contract profitable for both.

-‘Flip a coin or vote: An Experiment on Choosing Group Decision Rules’ (With Timo Hoffmann)
+‘Flip a coin or vote: Choosing Group Decision Rules’ (With Timo Hoffmann) pdf available here

 ‘Fairness Views and Political Preferences - A Representative Online Experiment ’ (With Daniel Müller)